Stanley Wong: Adoption of pseudonym

-Wong adopted the pseudonym "Another Mountain Man" (又一山人), a tribute to 17th-century Chinese artist Bada Shanren (八大山人).
+Wong adopted the pseudonym "anothermountainman" (又一山人), a tribute to 17th-century Chinese artist Bada Shanren (八大山人).
 He used the pseudonym for artwork that had "less of a commercial flavour".
 One of his early works under this pseudonym was a publicity poster for the 1994 film Chungking Express by Wong Kar-wai.

 Red White Blue series

 In 2001, Wong began a collection of artwork named Building Hong Kong, the most famous component of which was the Red White Blue series.
 Red White Blue was a re-creation of red-white-blue bags which are commonly used among Hong Kong people.

 Commenting on the motive behind Building Hong Kong, Wong said that the series of artwork was created at a time when negative sentiment was rife in Hong Kong culture, and he wanted his artwork to make Hongkongers proud of the Hong Kong identity.
 He said his fascination with red-white-blue bags began during a trip to Soho, London in 1988.
 He saw a red-white-blue bag on display in an up-end fashion shop and realised that the lowly red-white-blue bag would make a good symbol of Hong Kong's "regional identity".
 He hoped that the series would evoke the resilience of 1960s Hong Kong.

-Another Mountain Man and red-white-blue art came to fame in Hong Kong as the result of a 2004 concert series by singer Samuel Hui, in which he wore a red-white-blue costume designed by Wong.
+anothermountainman and red-white-blue art came to fame in Hong Kong as the result of a 2004 concert series by singer Samuel Hui, in which he wore a red-white-blue costume designed by Wong.

 A Red White Blue exhibition was held in the Hong Kong Heritage Museum in 2004–05.
-Liu Nga Ying of Lingnan University commented that this exhibition set the tone of subsequent uses of the red-white-blue motif in Hong Kong public art, writing that it suggested "a fixed and unitary notion of Hong Kong working class identity through the works’ construction of idealised and nostalgic spaces in Hong Kong."
+Liu Nga Ying of Lingnan University commented that this exhibition set the tone of subsequent uses of the red-white-blue motif in Hong Kong public art, writing that it suggested "a fixed and unitary notion of Hong Kong working class identity through the works' construction of idealised and nostalgic spaces in Hong Kong."

 The series represented Hong Kong in the 2005 Venice Biennale.
 RTHK considered Red White Blue as Wong's most notable work, and posed the question "between Red White Blue and Another Mountain Man, is there an equal sign?"
 In 2012, Red White Blue won the Design For Asia Award.

 In 2013, Wong's Show Flat 04 was exhibited at the Third-Floor – Hermès gallery in Orchard Road, Singapore.
 The exhibition featured a Red White Blue-themed show home.

 Other awards and exhibitions

-He celebrated the 30th anniversary of his creative career in 2011 with the "what's next 30 x 30" creative exhibition co-hosted with 30 international artists, including Kan Tai Keung, Freeman Lau, Ju Ming, and Yohji Yamamoto.
+anothermountainman celebrated the 30th anniversary of his creative career in 2011 with the "what's next 30 x 30" creative exhibition co-hosted with 30 international artists, including Kan Tai Keung, Freeman Lau, Ju Ming, and Yohji Yamamoto.

 Wong's installation art Impermanence won the Hong Kong Contemporary Art Award 2012.
 Impermanence featured a coffin made from a sofa, a coffee table, and a bookshelf, in order to signify the connection between life and death.

 Wong donated some of his works to M+ museum in the West Kowloon Cultural District in Hong Kong.